 For example, consider a bundle whose YAML file is configured with machines 1, 2, 3, and 4, and a model containing machines 1, 2, 3, 4, and 5.
 The following deployment would use existing machines 1 and 2 for bundle machines 1 and 2 but use existing machine 4 for bundle machine 3 and existing machine 5 for bundle machine 4:

 juju deploy some-bundle --map-machines=existing,3=4,4=5

-You can configure more complex networks using spaces
+Generally, you can configure more complex networks using

-and deploy charms with binding, as described in
+Network spaces and deploy charms with a binding, as described

-deploy command connects charm endpoints to specific spaces and
+The following connects application endpoints to specific spaces and includes a

 default-space, for any interfaces not specified: